- About the Country

 Proportion of seats held by women in Parliament

 Number of registered AIDS cases

-In just two decades, the former Yugoslav Republic of Macedonia has made considerable progress in social and economic reform, establishing itself as an upper middle-income country.
+In just two decades, the Republic of North Macedonia has made considerable progress in social and economic reform, establishing itself as an upper middle-income country.
 To sustain these development achievements, additional efforts are needed in a range of areas to ensure continued economic growth, social cohesion and sustainable development.

 Together with the Government, UNDP is helping to build an inclusive society with a sustainable future in which everyone has access to services and can participate in making decisions that affect their lives.
 To achieve this aim, the Government and UN partners are guided by the United Nations Development Assistance Framework (UNDAF 2010–15).

-The former Yugoslav Republic of Macedonia peacefully gained its independence from Yugoslavia in 1991.
+The Republic of North Macedonia peacefully gained its independence from Yugoslavia in 1991.
 Two years later, the country became a member of the UN and international financial institutions which played a key role in the economic reforms, liberalization and transformation of the system towards a market economy.